Josuto/monguito/README.md

 Inspired in the _Entity_ concept from [Domain-Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design), `Entity` is an interface that is to be implemented by any domain object to persist in a database.
-Interfaces are non-intrusive data structures that allow developers to specify inheritance relations between domain objects of their interest. `Entity` defines an `id` field that all domain objects must define. `T` generically refers to a domain object type that implements `Entity`, and `S` generically refers to a subtype of such a domain object type.
+The interface defines an `id` field that all domain objects must define. `T` generically refers to a domain object type that implements `Entity`, and `S` generically refers to a subtype of such a domain object type.
 This is to enable data access operations over subtyping-based [polymorphic](https://www.mongodb.com/developer/products/mongodb/polymorphic-pattern/) data structures.
 An example of a polymorphic data structure is a `Book` class that is a supertype for a `PaperBook` and `AudioBook` subclasses.
 Following the example, a key benefit of this approach is any client of `Repository` or any custom repository